Part 3: The End of Incarceration

 I go into the hearing room.
 There are four long tables arranged in a square.
 The 13 board members introduce themselves.
 There are three others in the room, sitting in the gallery.
 The rumor in prison is that one is a psychiatrist, one is a body language expert and one is a voice inflection expert.
 The three people in the gallery supposedly assist the board in its deliberations.

 One by one the board members begin to ask questions.
 This takes approximately three hours.
-They had done their homework.
-I began to believe they knew more about me than I knew about myself.
+They have done their homework.
+I begin to believe they know more about me than I know about myself.
 Their questions are sharp and specific.
 Some of the questions are pointed, some designed to lead me on, some an obvious trap door.
 Some ask follow-up questions about an answer I give to another board member.
 There are so many questions I cannot remember, although I remember them telling me not to tell them what I think they want to hear.

 “If I were sitting where you are and you were here, what is the one question you would ask me that I have not asked you?” a board member asks.